revbayes/revbayes.github.io/tutorials/brownian/index.md

     sampling_fraction <- 23 / 270     # 23 out of the ~ 270 primate species

-Now we are able to specify of tree variable ‘psi‘ which is drawn from a constant rate birth-death process.
+Now we are able to specify of tree variable `psi` which is drawn from a constant rate birth-death process.
 We will condition the age of the tree to be 75 million years old which is approximately the crown age of primates, although this estimate is still debated.
 We only condition